Transactional SMS messages can improve customer experience and boost sales -- why wouldn’t you want to keep reading?

-Some examples of how transactional SMS messages can be used include:
+Let’s take a look at some examples of how transactional SMS messages can be used.

 Moreover, you could automatically reach back to customers that purchased consumable products when it is time to replenish their merchandise.
 The benefit of a text is that it will remind them even if they’re on the go, so it’s right at their fingertips.

 Text messages are the best way to keep customers in the loop, especially if the message is urgent.
 Phone calls and emails are easily missed, and because only 22% of emails get opened, customers don’t always act on notifications in a timely manner.